Indonesia: Explosion at church causes casualties | DW | 28.03.2021

-A suspected bomb blast has rocked a Catholic church in the Indonesian city of Makassar on Palm Sunday, injuring several people.
+A suspected suicide bomber has struck outside a Catholic church in the Indonesian city of Makassar on Palm Sunday, injuring several people.

-A suspected suicide bomber blew themselves up outside a cathedral in Indonesia's South Sulawesi province on Sunday
+A suspected suicide bomber blew themselves up outside a cathedral in Indonesia's South Sulawesi province on Sunday, police said.

-The explosion took place at the main Catholic church in the city of Makassar and caused casualties, police said.
+The explosion took place at the main Catholic church in the city of Makassar.

+Nine people were injured — five church workers and four worshippers — provincial police chief Merdisyam said.

 The congregation had been inside the church at the time of the explosion, South Sulawesi police spokesman E. Zulpan told Reuters.